 2. The Bride (Lairds’ Fiancées)

 Alec is a very young lady, and he’s very strong, powerful, and layered.
 So he decides that Alec is the perfect match for Jamie.
 They are married and sent on their way.
-There were times when I was crying and laughing so hard.
+There were times when I cried and laughed hard.
 Jamie was brave but also a little naive.
 She gets into some of these situations, and they’re hilarious.
 Pick this one up if you haven’t read much from Julie Garwood’s medieval romance.

 Author: Julie Garwood